 For our first issue, our theme is Roadtrips.
 Roadtrips hold a special allure, anyone can do them, from anywhere, it’s accessible and affordable compared to other modes of travel, and instead of carrying too many pieces of luggage filled with baby + child accoutrement, you can bring your home with you.
 We’re looking at the once-in-a-lifetime roadtrips like traveling along the coast of Croatia, skirting through the Atlas mountains in Morocco and cruising beneath the breathtaking vistas of the Canadian Rocky mountains.
 We’ll be bringing you first-hand accounts, beautiful writing and emotive photography.
 We also have a few surprises like a feature story on living off-the-grid with children at a remote research facility in the wilderness and how you can spruce up your camp-fare with a few pieces of inspiration from Japan.

 When you subscribe (either print or digital), you get our quarterly 100-page magazine delivered to your inbox or mailbox but that’s not all… we’re also putting together quarterly 250-page guides.
-The September 2017 issue will come with a free copy of Mexico: Adventure Guide for Parents, which covers the safest places to travel in Mexico (25 cities are covered) and expands on the typical guidebook fare (where to stay, eat, drink) with outdoor adventure opportunities you might not even know exist in Mexico.
+The Fall 2017 issue will come with a free copy of Mexico: Adventure Guide for Parents, which covers the safest places to travel in Mexico (25 cities are covered) and expands on the typical guidebook fare (where to stay, eat, drink) with outdoor adventure opportunities you might not even know exist in Mexico.
 From epic waterfalls to hidden lakes to watersports to hiking an active volcano to horseback riding to exploring underwater caves, Mexico: Adventure highlights the best options with notes about skill level and accessibility.

 And subscribers get it free!